DemaciaLarz/TDQN-in-keras/README.md

 ![](https://github.com/DemaciaLarz/TDQN-in-keras/blob/main/files/img8.png)

-**Position Sizer:** Given that one wants to provide the agent with more actions to choose from, that is more options when it comes to the actual sizing of the position, one could simply add more outputs to the network let them represent different slices.
+**Position Sizer:** Given that one wants to provide the agent with more actions to choose from, that is more options when it comes to the actual sizing of the position, one could simply add more outputs to the network and let them represent different slices.

-The position_sizer method found in helpers/hydro.py implements just that.
+The position_sizer method found in [helpers/hydro.py](https://github.com/DemaciaLarz/TDQN-in-keras/blob/main/helpers/hydro.py) implements just that.
 Given an action preference, it takes the total number of actions in the network into account and returns a sizer parameter alongside a boolean which represents either a long or a short.

 Consider the sizer parameter as the fraction  ![](https://github.com/DemaciaLarz/TDQN-in-keras/blob/main/files/img1s.png) where ![](https://github.com/DemaciaLarz/TDQN-in-keras/blob/main/files/imgs2.png)  and where ![](https://github.com/DemaciaLarz/TDQN-in-keras/blob/main/files/imgO.png) is the total number of action values in the network.
 Note that this needs to be an even number.